-Mr. Carolan received a fiscal 2017 non-equity incentive award that was 110% of his target bonus amount resulting in a nonequity incentive plan compensation of \$262,000, or 66%, of his ending fiscal 2017 base salary.
-In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following fiscal 2017 achievements in addition to the financial performance of our company.
-Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions, which are outlined above.
+Mr. Carolan received a fiscal 2018 non-equity incentive award that was 80% of his target bonus amount resulting in a nonequity incentive plan compensation of \$191,000, or 48%, of his ending fiscal 2018 base salary.
+In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following fiscal 2018 achievements in addition to the financial performance of our company.
+Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions.
 Also, Mr. Carolan's leadership of the maintenance and support renewals team was considered in the determination of his bonus award.
-During fiscal 2017, Mr. Carolan led the Company's significant initiative related to maintenance pricing realignment that should accelerate new customer acquisitions and make it easier to do business with Commvault.
-Finally, Mr. Carolan supervised the Company's early adoption of the new revenue standard "ASC 606" effective April 1, 2017.
-The adoption of ASC 606 aligns well with current market demands and the Company's planned gradual shift to new subscription based software offerings throughout FY'18 and beyond.
+During fiscal 2018, Mr. Carolan led the Company's significant initiative related to the transition to subscription pricing and supervised the Company's early adoption of the new revenue standard "ASC 606" effective April 1, 2017.
 Mr. Carolan also continued to oversee responsibility over certain administrative functions such as IT operations.

-Mr. Miiller - Fiscal 2017 Non-Equity Incentive Compensation
+Mr. Miiller - Fiscal 2018 Non-Equity Incentive Compensation

-Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to approximately 100% of his \$371,000 ending base salary for fiscal 2017.
-His fiscal 2017 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
-Commissionable software revenue generally consists of the dollar amount of software orders executed during the fiscal period for which software revenue has been recognized or will be recognized generally in the one to two subsequent fiscal quarters.
-We believe compensation whose compensation is directly influenced by our field sales employees' efforts.
+Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 100% of his \$371,000 ending base salary for fiscal 2018.
+His fiscal 2018 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software bookings; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
+Commissionable software bookings generally consists of the dollar amount of software orders executed during the fiscal period for which software bookings has been recognized or will be recognized generally in the one to two subsequent fiscal quarters.
+We believe compensating Mr. Miiller based on commissionable software revenue aligns his compensation with the employees within the field organization whose compensation is directly influenced by our field sales employees' efforts.
 The total combined amounts for worldwide maintenance support revenue and worldwide professional services revenue are reported in the services revenue line item contained in our consolidated statement of operations.

-Mr. Miiller's non-equity incentive plan is most heavily weighted toward worldwide commissionable software revenue because he is primarily responsible for growing our worldwide software revenue.
-As a result, Mr. Miiller's fiscal 2017 non-equity incentive plan was weighted 65% to worldwide commissionable software revenue; 15% to non-GAAP income from operations (EBIT); 10% to worldwide maintenance revenue; and 10% to worldwide professional services revenue.
-Mr. Miiller's quarterly target payout for commissionable software revenue, maintenance support revenue and professional services revenue totals \$78,000 per quarter (or \$310,675 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$55,000 for the entire fiscal year period.
+Mr. Miiller's non-equity incentive plan is most heavily weighted toward worldwide commissionable software bookings because he is primarily responsible for growing our worldwide software revenue.
+As a result, Mr. Miiller's fiscal 2018 non-equity incentive plan was weighted 65% to worldwide commissionable software bookings; 15% to non-GAAP income from operations (EBIT); 10% to worldwide maintenance revenue; and 10% to worldwide professional services revenue.
+Mr. Miiller's quarterly target payout for commissionable software bookings, maintenance support revenue and professional services revenue totals \$78,838 per quarter (or \$315,350 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$55,650 for the entire fiscal year period.

-The following table details the relationship between the percentage of commissionable software revenue, maintenance support revenue and professional services revenue targets achieved to the percentage of his \$78,000 quarterly commission award earned.
+The following table details the relationship between the percentage of commissionable software bookings, maintenance support revenue and professional services revenue targets achieved to the percentage of his \$78,838 quarterly commission award earned.

-Target Achieved in Relation to Commission Award Earned Target revenue achieved 50% 70% 75% 80% 85% 90% 95% 100% 105% 107% 110% 115% Commission award earned 40% 60% 70% 75% 85% 90% 95% 100% 110% 120% 140% 150%
+Target Achieved in Relation to Commission Award Earned % of target achieved 50% 70% 75% 80% 85% 90% 95% 100% 105% 107% 110% 115% Commission award earned 40% 60% 70% 75% 85% 90% 95% 100% 110% 120% 140% 150%